 Another great aspect to this great game, is that you almost never play without a beer.
 While this often gives the game and it’s players a negative reputation, it makes for a much more exciting experience.

-Eat Some Amazing Colombian Food
+Eat some Incredible Colombian Food

 Colombia may not be well-known in the world food scene, but it should be.
 From bunuelos and empanadas, to arepas and the almighty bandeja paisa, Colombia has a heavy but incredible cuisine.